-In school, while selecting the captain of sports teams, most of our coaches asked us to call out numbers such as 1-5 (1-n) and the students with a random number decided by the coach, for this instance, 3, would be called out to be the captains of different teams.
-It would be a non-stressful selection process for both the coach and the players.
-There’s an equal opportunity for every member of a population to be selected using this sampling technique.
+For example, in school, while selecting the captain of a sports team, most of our coaches asked us to call out numbers such as 1-5 (1-n) and the students with a random number decided by the coach.
+For instance, three would be called out as team captains.
+It is a non-stressful selection process for both the coach and the players.
+There’s an equal opportunity for every member of a population to be selected using this sampling bias technique.

-Steps to form a sample using the Systematic Sampling technique:
+What are the steps to form a sample using the systematic sampling technique?

 |Systematic Sampling Formula for interval (i) = N/n = 5000/500 = 10|

 Step five: Select the members who fit the criteria which in this case will be 1 in 10 individuals.